Vatuu/silent-hill-decomp/docs/Game Information.md

 ### Unknown Releases

-- A `SCPS-45380` release for Hong Kong/Asia was also produced, but has only been pictured inside sealed packaging.
-Did this include a normal JP disc inside it, or was it a special release?
-Release date was apparently around 1999-04.
+- A release for Hong Kong/Asia was also produced and has been pictured using a unique `SCPS-45380` disc ID, but is currently listed as undumped.
+Does the data match one of the JP versions, or was it a special release?
+Apparently was published by Sony rather than Konami (no Konami `VX131-XX` ID on disc), release date was apparently around 1999-04.
 - Earliest known scene release is `Silent_Hill_USA_PAL_NTSC_Patch-PARADOX` from 1999-02-05, dated ~2 weeks after "Silent Hill Beta (U)", but 6 days prior to US v1.1 creation date.
 Could they have released a patch for a game only 2 weeks after it was produced, or was this for an even earlier release?
 - Earliest JP scene release is `Silent_Hill_JAP_Final-DVNpSX` from 1999-05-01, one month prior to JP Rev. 1 creation date.
-The group never used `Final` in any other releases, implying this was meant to replace an earlier non-final scene release, but at this point JP Rev. 0 was the only known JP release available.
+The group never used `Final` in any other releases, implying this was meant to replace an earlier non-final scene release, but at this point JP Rev. 0 was the only known JP release that would have been available.
 Was there an earlier release this was meant to replace?
 - Scene history for 1998 is very incomplete (dat listing sites only show 8 releases for the whole year).
 There could be other releases about which information is missing.